This article lists the best practices and approaches which optimize and boost the performance of the Grid.

 read data operation of the dataSource.
 In this way, you can apply an initial filter and return only the orders from that company.

 To reduce the quantity of data, you can also set initial filter criteria for a specific field in the dataSource of the Grid.
 However, if filtering is enabled and the column which is bound to that field is visible, the user will be able to remove it.

-Internet Explorer slowly handles widgets which use too many DOM elements and event listeners on the page.
-Using Chrome provides the best user experience in the context of the Kendo UI widgets.
+Internet Explorer slowly handles components which use too many DOM elements and event listeners on the page.
+Using Chrome provides the best user experience in the context of the Kendo UI components.